Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERO VISION (BRAZIL)

-Based on the "Ultimate Encore" demo, this band play modern thrash metal with an industrial edge, but with a strong presence of the authentic guitar sound, mostly mid-tempo, and sligtly monotonous.
+Based on the "Ultimate Encore" demo, this band play modern thrash metal with an industrial edge, but with a strong presence of the authentic guitar sound, mostly mid-tempo, and slightly monotonous.
 Expectedly groovy sections are also present ("Worms"), but they are of the more dynamic, Pantera-like type.
 This is actually cool stuff, especially to those who are fans of the modern industrial 90's trends.

-"Acrid Taste" is not miles away style-wise from the sound on the demo, being heavy modern 90's post-thrash with a shade of industrial, somewhere on the way from Sepultura's "Chaos AD" to Nailbomb.
+"Acrid Taste" is not miles away style-wise from the sound on the demo being heavy modern 90's post-thrash with a shade of industrial, somewhere on the way from Sepultura's "Chaos AD" to Nailbomb.
 More up-tempo riff-monsters are present ("Daddy Gun", "Life Ends"), but speed is hardly the order of the day on this one.
-The end is preserved for a faithful, albeit industrialized cover version of the Black Sabbath's "Disturbing the Priest".
+The end is preserved for a faithful, albeit industrialized cover version of Black Sabbath's "Disturbing the Priest".

 Under Confusion Demo, 1991